nicoddemus/ezored/docs/PROJECT.md

 The final target project generally is a library that have all native code compiled for the target specific platform.

-To build each target inside Ezored project file, we use a bunch of rules, including target project and all project dependencies rules.
+To build each target inside ezored project file, we use a bunch of rules, including target project and all project dependencies rules.

 ### Project file